The Purpose, Goals, and Mission of the

 The Academic Achievement Program goals are to provide leadership, development, monitoring and evaluation of all its activities and services sponsored by the individual programs within the department.

 The mission of the Programs is to provide academic and counseling support to aid in the retention and graduation of students.
 Specifically, the mission is to provide services that enhance the academic potential and personal growth of each student served.

 Student Support Services

 Students will enhance their academic prowess through participation in courses that focus upon English writing styles, mathematical computation skills and tutoring academic support services (i.e. course reinforcement and clarification strategies).

 Students will demonstrate their ability to navigate through the college system (i.e. registration process, selection of major, four year planning, and calculating cumulative grade point average).

-Students will demonstrate critical awareness of diverse cultural experiences through participation in cultural enrichment activities during the first and second years (e.g. theater performances, museum visits etc).
+Students will demonstrate critical awareness of diverse cultural experiences through participation in cultural enrichment activities during their first and second years (e.g. theater performances, museum visits, etc.).
 Students will demonstrate an understanding of the financial aid process and procedure.

 Students in their junior and senior years will demonstrate an understanding of the graduate school application process

 Participants will demonstrate an understanding of the value and impact of post-secondary education.